GifinoThoriq/iot-web-android/README.md

-# iot-web-android
+# iot-webapp
-Integrating between IoT devices into web application and android device
+Intregating IoT devices into web application you can live here: https://divon.000webhostapp.com/